modm-io/modm/src/xpcc/architecture/platform/xml/Readme.md

 </driver>
 ```

-Of course, device scope may also be declared for individual pins (here for the STM32F407 device family):
+Of course, device scope may also be declared for individual pins and even alternate functions (here for the STM32F407 device family):

 ```xml
 <driver type="gpio" name="stm32">